 The Three Pillars of Value Based Management

-Culture and mindset are very important for Values Based Management.
+Organizational culture and mindset are very important for Values Based Management.
 While embedding processes and governance approaches is a requirement, an organization’s ability to maximize value lie in the minutia of its culture, values and ways of working.

 The World of Work Project View

-Value Based Management really came to prominence in the second half of the 20th century.
+Value Based Management in work really came to prominence in the second half of the 20th century.
 It’s now a very common way of running organizations, particularly larger one.
 Its focus on value, often reflected in share-price, makes it the de-facto way that most listed entities manage themselves.
 Many un-listed organizations also operate in this fashion, particularly any organizations looking to float or sell themselves.

 The model talks about the importance of maximizing value, and literature explains that this is about more than short-term profitability.
 While this is true, it’s often hard for organizations to find the space to really focus on their long term value as many are slaves to capricious markets and the need to post managed, level, quarterly results in line with expectations.
-What this means is that many organizations end up struggling to balance the some-what conflicting requirements of short and long term shareholder value maximization.
+This means that many organizations end up struggling to balance the some-what conflicting requirements of short and long term shareholder value maximization.

 We are pleased to see reference in some instances to the fact that value doesn’t always need to be reflected as return to shareholders.
 Unfortunately, we think that until very recently, most organizations focused almost exclusively on shareholder value maximization.
+It might be worth considering the UN’s Sustainable Development Goals as a way to define real value for the future at a societal level.

 We know that in some instances certain organizations will look to maximize value as defined by stakeholder benefit, whatever form that will happen to take.
 In the UK charitable organizations often use a “value for money” framework to assess and evidence the effectiveness of their programs of work at achieving their underlying purpose.